-- Deciding whether or not to involve the police.
+- Where an employee suffers shock or injury, first aid should be administered and, if necessary, the employee guided to seek professional medical treatment. - Deciding whether or not to involve the police.
 In most cases of assault and injury the involvement of the police is a prerequisite of any eligibility for Criminal Injuries Compensation. - Completion of the Oracle incident report. - Sensitive debriefing of the incident.
 Staff are sometimes brought together soon after a violent incident to discuss what happened.
 The process of debriefing may have two functions to; establish the details of what happened and to provide emotional help.
 If the police have been notified then care must be taken not to impede a police investigation. - Reminding employees they can seek the support and advice of their professional association/trade union. - The employee who has been assaulted should provide details of the damage suffered including if appropriate a Doctor's statement of injuries, and where possible the cost of repair to personal effects.
-Where the employee can show that the CSA or the Governing Body are legally liable to compensate them for damage to their personal effects, they may be eligible to receive a payment under the County Council's ex gratia payments scheme subject to any conditions applying to the scheme at the time of application.
-The Head teacher will notify the Authority (through the Oracle system) of any incidents of assault on employees so that the County Council's Insurers can be notified.
-Failure to notify the insurers at the outset could present difficulties with any subsequent claim made by the employee. - Where it is considered that the injuries suffered may result in a valid claim under the scheme, the school or the employee will obtain a claim form from the County Council's finance department for return to them after completion. - If any implement or weapon has been used in an attack this should be retained by the Headteacher provided that this can be done without difficulty or risk and provided that the Police do not require the implement or weapon.
+Where the employee can show that the CSA or the Governing Body are legally liable to compensate them for damage to their personal effects, they may be eligible to receive a payment under the County Council's ex gratia payments scheme subject to any conditions applying to the scheme at the time of application. - The Headteacher will notify the Authority (through the Oracle system) of any incidents of assault on employees so that the County Council's Insurers can be notified.
+Failure to notify the insurers at the outset could present difficulties with any subsequent claim made by the employee.
+As an initial notification, a copy of form HS1 Accident/Incident Record must be sent direct to the Director of Resources with the original form being sent to the Health and Safety Team in the usual way.

+- Where it is considered that the injuries suffered may result in a valid claim under the scheme, the school or the employee will obtain a claim form from the County Council's finance department for return to them after completion. - If any implement or weapon has been used in an attack this should be retained by the Headteacher provided that this can be done without difficulty or risk and provided that the Police do not require the implement or weapon.